The Disappearing X-Pro 1

 Color, Tone, and Emotion

 Fuji’s color science needs no introduction.
-The X-Pro1, with its older but beautifully characterful sensor, renders skin tones with a warmth and nuance I find deeply cinematic.
+The X-Pro1, with its older but beautifully characterful sensor, renders skin tones with a warmth and nuance that’s unique.
 There’s a painterly softness to the files — not overly clinical, never sterile.
-It makes people look how they feel in that moment.

 A Camera That Respects the Subject

 At its core, the X-Pro1 helps me do something more than take a picture — it helps me bear witness.
 It lets me be present.
-And because of that, my subjects often walk away not just with a portrait, but with the feeling that they’ve been seen.
+And because of that, my subjects often walk away not just with a portrait, but with something special.

 That’s a rare gift in today’s image-saturated world.